MayaAmelieSeale/MBES_Code/README.md

 **incomemap(df)**: This function creates a network graph similair to the above graphmap, except the color of each line is a vizualization of economic changes between the originating address and the next address.
 The more green a line, the higher the increase in median income associated with the move.
 The more red a line, the higher the decrease in median income associated with the move.

+# Residential Data

+## Residential History Processing
+Participants provided a residential history that spans their whole life, including addresses.
+This data did not require web scraping, and was immediatly usable for geocoding.
+Google maps' python api was used to geocode these addresses into longtitude and latitude.

+**MakeResInfoDataEntry(df)**: Function similair to MakeSchoolInfoDataEntry() that pivots the redcap exported dataframe to one where each row represents an individual residence instead of an individual participant.
+Returns pivoted dataframe.
 ## Overview of Tools Built for Data Analysis and Vizualization